dondutra/dotfiles/README.md

 2) Reboot and on the login screen select the **Qtile** session.

-> If LightDM fails to start, see **Troubleshooting** below—usually it’s a missing greeter setting in `/etc/lightdm/lightdm.conf` or missing Xorg packages.
+> If LightDM fails to start, see **Troubleshooting** below—usually it’s a greeter setting or missing Xorg pieces.

 ### B) Without a display manager (use **startx**)